8itCat/Chromafari/README.md

 # FAQ

+### I don't see an extension I want!
+(DM me on Discord)[https://discord.gg/5AQjAnNKYd] (I am 8itCat) or (Reddit)[https://www.reddit.com/user/QueenVengeance] if you have a request that I haven't posted.
+You can also [make an issue](https://github.com/8itCat/Chromafari/issues) with the "request" tag.

 ### 'X' Extension isn't working on 'Y' version of macOS!
 - I can't keep track of whether or not my extensions work on every OS.
 If you have a relatively modern version of macOS these extensions should work, unless otherwise noted.
 Please create an [issue](https://github.com/8itCat/Chromafari/issues) if something doesn't work for you